Android-master1/Homework/README.md

 # HOMEWORK REPOSITORY

 The homework will primaraly be assigned google codelabs.
 Create a sub folder inside this reposoitory for each codelab.
 Commit and push the folder on the **master** branch to submit it.
-Make sure you answer any questions in the codelab by updating this README file with the answers.
+Make sure you answer any questions in the codelab by updating this README file with the answers. **Full marks require that the commit be pushed befor class and that any questions for the codelab be answered in this file.**

 Codelab 1.2 is the first codelab with questions, copy and paste the quesions to the bottom of this file, use markdown to create a Heading 1 (#) for the codelab name and heading 2 (##) for each question.
 For short answer questions add your answer for multiple choice or multiple selection.
 Markdown: